codesharedot/qtum-price-ruby/README.md

-# bottos price
+# refereum price

-Gets the bottos price with Python (from JSON).
+Gets the refereum price with Python (from JSON).

 https://pythonbasics.org